 Being financially independent by 40 with minimal effort is pretty nice.
 But what's really wonderful is having the freedom to do whatever you want at the beginning of adulthood.
 Yes, there's a possibility that having $1,000,000 so young will make you a dead beat loser.

 Look at Bill Gates and Mark Zuckerberg who could afford to dropout of college because their families were already rich.
 Their safety net was kicking back at their respective family's multi-million dollar vacation homes before going back to school.

 The key to making sure your kid has his head on straight with regards to money is having regular conversations about all aspects of money.
 The more you can talk about various financial topics growing up, the less of a shock it will be when you hand over the $1,000,000 check.

-At the age of 22, I personally would have used $200,000 for a 20% downpayment on a $1,000,000 property in NYC, invest $100,000 in alternative investments, $500,000 in stocks, and $100,000 in bonds.
+At the age of 22, I would have used $200,000 for a 20% downpayment on a $1,000,000 property in NYC.
+Then, I would have invested $100,000 in alternative investments like real estate crowdfunding.
+For the remainder, I would have invested $500,000 in stocks and $100,000 in bonds.

 Now Imagine What Parents Can Do With An Extra $1,000,000

 You could literally retire 10 years earlier based on a $100,000 annual spend.
 And for some folks who live in an expensive coastal city and average closer to $200,000 a year in expenses, saving five years off work hell could be a godsend.

 I knew their rough salaries as federal government employees.
-Therefore, to attend private university just didn't feel right because I couldn't understand how they could afford $20,000 a year in tuition at the time or how I could easily pay them back if I graduated with a regular $30,000 a year job.
+Therefore, to attend private university just didn't feel right.
+I couldn't understand how they could afford $20,000 a year in tuition at the time.
+Nor could I easily pay them back if I graduated with a regular $30,000 a year job.

 If you're rich or have awesome merit based scholarships, then send your kids to private school all you want.
 But for the majority of people who don't have an endless amount to spend or who aren't as academically gifted, it's good to run the numbers like I have here.

 Make sure you go to the school that best fits your child's needs.
-I personally think trying the public school route first to see if it works and then applying to private school if it doesn’t is the best way to go.
-The only downside is that by the time you apply to one of those K-12 private schools, there might not be any spots left for you.
+I personally think trying the public school route first to see if it works is the best bet.
+Then apply to private school if public school isn't a good fit.